How to hire a good content writer

 By finding the right copywriter or content marketer at the very start of your project you’ll avoid difficult situations such as having to spend time fixing copy your not happy with or hiring another writer — at an additional cost — to fix it for you.
 I know first-hand that neither of these options are fun for clients.
 It’s frustrating and time consuming.

-Here are five qualities you should look for and check you can make to make sure you’re on course to hiring a good copywriter for you.
+Here are five qualities you should look for to make sure you’re on course to hiring a good copywriter for you.

 1. Check what they write